Podiatry In Ontario

 In 1970, Ontario podiatrists were given OHIP billing privileges.

 In Ontario, podiatrists are a class of members of the College of Chiropodists of Ontario.
 The College is the professional regulatory body for both podiatry and chiropody under the Regulated Health Professions Act, 1991 and the Chiropody Act, 1991.
 To be eligible to practise as a podiatrist in Ontario, one must hold a "Doctor of Podiatric Medicine/DPM" degree from one of the nine Colleges of Podiatric Medicine in the United States, or from the podiatry program offered by the Université du Québec à Trois-Rivières campus.
 No podiatry school has yet been established in Ontario, or elsewhere in Canada.
 Entry to any of the podiatry programs in North America requires a baccalaureate (BA/BSc) degree in the sciences and successful completion of the Medical College Aptitude Test (MCAT).
 The podiatry program consists of four years of clinical and didactic study, followed by at least one year's residency or internship in a hospital.

-Are one of only six professions legally authorized to "communicate a diagnosis" to their patients and to their patients' representatives identifying a disease or disorder of the foot;
+Ontario's podiatrists are one of only nine professions legally authorized to "communicate a diagnosis" to their patients and to their patients' representatives identifying a disease or disorder of the foot.

 Under the Ontario Health Insurance Act, OHIP partly covers podiatric assessments and treatments provided to patients to a maximum of $135 annually.

 Under the Healing Arts Radiation Protection Act, podiatrists may order and take x-rays for diagnostic purposes.